I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

 2. Pleated Maxi Skirts

-With the rise of loose tailoring and in tandem with a newfound affliction for heritage plaid, pleated skirts have suddenly started trending again.
-An offshoot from Miu Miu’s preppy re-birth, longer maxis balance sophistication with edge to create looks which feel effortlessly undone.
-From brushed mohair striped jumpers to waisted knits, it's impossible for this elegant silhouette not to look chic in 2026.
+Style Notes: With nostalgic styles having a moment, Wholesale Replica Bag of a long list is the pleated maxi skirt.
+Since Proenza Schouler and Timo Weiland made the elegant '50s silhouette cool again in the 2010s, there’s been little noise on the pleated skirt front.
+But now, with the rise of loose tailoring in tandem with a revived affection for heritage plaid, pleated skirts have suddenly started trending.
+An offshoot of Miu Miu’s preppy re-birth, longer maxis balance sophistication with edge to create looks that feel effortlessly undone.
+With a brushed-mohair striped jumper or a waisted knit, it's impossible for this elegant silhouette not to look chic in 2026.

 Shop Pleated Maxi Skirts:

-3. Funnel-neck Cape Coats
+3. Funnel-Neck Cape Coats

-Shop Funnel-neck Cape Coats:
+Shop Funnel-Neck Cape Coats:

-4. Straight Leg Jeans
+4. Straight-Leg Jeans

-Style Notes: Whilst the shift towards straight-legged silhouettes has been hardly subtle, if you’re unwilling to shimmy into the skinny styles trending, why not opt for a ‘90s-coded straight-legged jean?
-With a pinched waist, leg sculpting allure, everyone from Stella McCartney to Victoria Beckham has replaced their baggier styles for these shapely ones during the off-season 2026 previews.
+Style Notes: Whilst the shift towards straight-legged silhouettes has been hardly subtle, if you’re unwilling to shimmy into the skinny styles currently trending, why not opt for a pair of ‘90s-coded straight-leg jeans?
+With a pinched waist and subtly leg-sculpting quality, everyone from Stella McCartney to Victoria Beckham replaced baggier styles with something more shapely during the off-season 2026 previews.
+With a vintage feel, styles like Agolde's Pinch Waist and Levi’s 501 have skyrocketed in popularity, fast becoming the go-to choice of fashion people when styling layered tees or cosy cashmere knits.

-Shop Straight Leg Jeans:
+Shop Straight-Leg Jeans:

 5. Oversized Suede Bags